JAMK-IT/test-environments/Locust-test-bench/README.md

 ```
 sudo docker pull registry.gitlab.com/jamkit/locust-standalone:latest
 ```
 You can run container with or and without webUI!
-If you choose with, then u ahve to manually add parameters in browser but you see test execution live.
+If you choose with, then u have to manually add parameters in browser but you see test execution live.
+WebUI can be found: ip:8089

 Below you find two examples.